 We completed the Restructuring in May 2021.
-Upon the consummation of the Restructuring, (i) we have issued new ordinary shares to the affiliates of Existing Equityholders of Atour Shanghai such that the shareholding structure of our company at the Cayman Islands level is substantially similar to the equity ownership structure of Atour Shanghai prior to the Restructuring, and (ii) the affiliates of such Existing Equityholders have become parties to and are bound by the terms of our shareholders agreement dated
+Upon the consummation of the Restructuring, (i) we have issued new ordinary shares to the affiliates of Existing Equityholders of Atour Shanghai such that the shareholding structure of our company at the Cayman Islands level is substantially similar to the equity ownership structure of Atour Shanghai prior to the Restructuring, and (ii) the affiliates of such Existing Equityholders have become parties to and are bound by the terms of our shareholders agreement dated March 3, 2021.
+For details of the steps taken to effect the Restructuring, see "Corporate History and Structure - Restructuring".

-(1) Immediately after the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs, (i) Mr. Haijun Wang, our founder, Chairman of Board of Directors, and Chief Executive Officer, will beneficially own 27.1% of our total issued and outstanding ordinary shares and 71.1% of aggregate voting power; (ii) the other existing shareholders, in aggregate, will beneficially own 69.5% of our total issued and outstanding ordinary shares in this offering, in aggregate, will beneficially own 13.6% of our total issued and outstanding ordinary shares and 5.4% of the aggregate voting power.
+(1) Immediately after the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs, (i) Mr. Haijun Wang, our founder, Chairman of Board of Directors, and Chief Executive Officer, will beneficially own 27.1% of our total issued and outstanding ordinary shares and 71.1% of aggregate voting power; (ii) the other existing shareholders, in aggregate, will beneficially own 69.5% of our total issued and outstanding ordinary shares and 23.5% of the aggregate voting power; and (iii) public investors in this offering, in aggregate, will beneficially own 13.6% of our total issued and outstanding ordinary shares and 5.4% of the aggregate voting power.
 For details regarding the voting arrangement between Mr. Wang Haijun and certain minority shareholders, see "Principal Shareholders".